List of airliner shootdown incidents: 1975: Malév Flight 240

 Malév Flight 240 was a scheduled flight from Budapest Ferihegy International Airport, Hungary, to Beirut International Airport, Lebanon.
 On 30 September 1975, the aircraft operating the route, a Tupolev Tu-154 of Malév Hungarian Airlines, on its final approach for landing, crashed into the Mediterranean Sea just off the coast of Lebanon.
 All fifty passengers and ten crew on board were killed.
 No official investigation has ever been conducted on the crash by the Hungarian authorities.
 The aircraft was allegedly shot down during final approach, probably due to its assumed involvement in the Lebanese Civil War.

 1978: Korean Air Lines Flight 902

-Korean Air Lines Flight 902 was scheduled flight from Paris, France bound for Seoul, South Korea with a stopover at Anchorage, Alaska operated by a civilian Boeing 707 airliner (registered HL7429) that was shot down by Soviet Air Force Sukhoi Su-15 fighters on 20 April 1978 near Murmansk, Soviet Union after it violated Soviet airspace and failed to respond to Soviet interceptors.
+Korean Air Lines Flight 902 was a scheduled flight from Paris, France bound for Seoul, South Korea with a stopover at Anchorage, Alaska operated by a civilian Boeing 707 airliner (registered HL7429) that was shot down by Soviet Air Force Sukhoi Su-15 fighters on 20 April 1978 near Murmansk, Soviet Union after it violated Soviet airspace and failed to respond to Soviet interceptors.
 Two passengers died in the incident.
 107 passengers and crew survived after the plane made an emergency landing on a frozen lake.